A complex interaction between your biology, psychology, and social environment may contribute to depression.

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) reports that the following medical conditions can cause depression:

-Depression as a medical symptom may increase feelings of apathy, making it harder to care for yourself through your medical condition.
+Depression as a medical symptom may increase feelings of apathy, making it harder to care for yourself through your medical condition and leading to challenges like poor personal hygiene.

 Seasonal changes

-In some cases, you may experience depression that is triggered by seasonal changes.
+In some cases, you may experience depression that is caused by seasonal changes.
 This kind of depression is called major depressive disorder (MDD) with seasonal pattern, formerly known as seasonal affective disorder.

 Stress

-Stress comes in a variety of forms, many of which can trigger depression.
-In particular, chronic stress — stress that persists for a long period of time —
+Stress comes in a variety of forms, many of which can cause depression.
+In particular, chronic stress — stress that persists for a long period of time — is linked to symptoms of depression.

 Life circumstances that can cause chronic stress include:

-Some risk factors may estimate how likely you are to develop depression.
-Unlike depression causes, risk factors don’t necessarily trigger depression — but their existence may signal that you’re more or less likely to experience depression.
+Some factors may estimate how likely you are to develop depression.
+Unlike depression causes, contributing factors don’t necessarily lead to depression — but their existence may signal that you’re more or less likely to experience the mood disorder.

-Some common risk factors for depression can include:
+Some common contributing factors for depression may include:

-It’s not always clear whether risk factors mean you’re prone to depression or whether they’re an early form of depression itself.
+It’s not always clear whether these factors mean you’re prone to depression or whether they’re an early form of depression itself.

 You might be more likely to experience depression if you: